apieum/eventize/eventize/doc/source/usage.rst

 Subject makes 2 things:
   * it makes children handlers inheriting their parent handlers observers (parent handlers are found by their attribute name).
   * it calls method handler.bind (if exists) with the owner class as an argument while class is declared.

+A subject search only for given types of descriptors.

 You can create your own subjects with *"events.Subject([descriptor_type1, [...]])"*.